MinestrapTeam/Minestrappolation-4/README.md

 - If you have to push a commit with a problem YOU CANT FIX make a issue for it immediately

 IF YOU YOU DO ANY OF THIS YOUR CHANGES WILL BE REVERTED EACH AND EVERY TIME YOU COMMIT IT

+Want to help?
+Create a PR!
+Or submit a [bug](https://github.com/MinestrapTeam/Minestrappolation-4/issues)